 Wood flooring should only be brought on to site once all of the above subfloor conditions have been met, and all wet works are complete and dry.
-Room conditions must ideally be between 18c and 22c degrees with a relative humidity between 45% and 65%.
+Underfloor heating must have been commissioned and room conditions must ideally be between 18c and 22c degrees with a relative humidity between 45% and 65%.

 The wood flooring should be ideally stored in the area it is to be installed, out of direct sunlight, away from direct heat and on battens for a minimum of 7 days.
+Extremes in temperature and humidity must be avoided during the lifespan of the flooring.